Top of the page

 Result to follow means that the antigen or genetic material of the virus wasn’t found in your sample.
 But your sample needs more testing before confirming the test is negative for COVID-19.

-A negative result means that the antigen or genetic material was not found.
+A negative result means that the antigen or the genetic material was not found.
 This may mean that you don't have COVID-19.

 But it's possible to get a "false-negative" result.
 This may mean that you don't have COVID-19 when in fact you do.
 This can happen because: